chrisb2/seabird/README.md

 ## Programming

 Load the MP3 files to the JQ6500 as described in [https://sparks.gogo.co.nz/jq6500/index.html](https://sparks.gogo.co.nz/jq6500/index.html).
 Use [Thonny](https://thonny.org/) to load all the python files to the RP2040.
+The Micropython libraries [micropython-jq6500](https://github.com/rdagger/micropython-jq6500) and [micropython-hcsr04](https://github.com/rsc1975/micropython-hcsr04) are used.